starwing/luautf8/README.md

-if only charpos is given, return the next byte offset of in string. if charpos and offset is given, a new charpos will calculate, by add/subtract UTF-8 char offset to current charpos. in all case, it return a new char position, and code point (a number) at this position.
+if only charpos is given, return the next byte offset of in string. if charpos and offset is given, a new charpos will calculate, by add/subtract UTF-8 char offset to current charpos. in all case, it return a new char position (in bytes), and code point (a number) at this position.

 ###utf8.insert(s[, idx], substring) -> new_string
 insert a substring to s.
 If idx is given, insert substring before char at